 This is the most interesting film in the series.
 Not so much for the story, but it’s legacy.
 Released in an anthology movie called Pulse Pounders, with two other 30 minute movies and lost for over 2 decades.
-Eventually, it was found and restored, then put onto the original Trancers Blu Ray and DVD as an extra.
+Eventually, it was found and restored, then put onto the Blu Ray and DVD release of original Trancers as an extra.

 The interesting thing about the Trancers series is that despite the hoaky plots of zombie-esq Trancer creatures, the hero is having to deal with relationship troubles with his love interests in a more complicated way, thanks to the time travel and we will come to this later.

-At this runtime the film works a little better as they pack everything in tightly and there is little room to it to become dull.
-Thomerson, Hunt and LaFleur have great fun here and they writers are proving that they know how to liven up a silly script with some fun ideas.
+At this run time the film works a little better as they pack everything in tightly and there is little room for the audience to become lose interest.
+Thomerson, Hunt and LaFleur have great fun here and the writers are proving that they know how to liven up a silly script with some fun ideas.

 Outcome: This is a great follow-up to the original.
 Cheap, silly, funny and inventive.